Alluxio/alluxio/docs/en/operation/Performance-Tuning.md

    Restart the Alluxio servers and check the output in `${ALLUXIO_HOME}/logs/master.out` or `${ALLUXIO_HOME}/logs/worker.out` for masters and workers respectively.

-Also check out the [metrics system][2] for better insight in how the Alluxio service is performing.
+Also check out the [metrics system][2] for better insight into how the Alluxio service is performing.

 [1]: {{ '/en/api/FS-API.html' | relativize_url }}#location-policy
 [2]: {{ '/en/operation/Metrics-System.html' | relativize_url }}